Everything You Need to Know About The Battle at Kruger

 Heck, we've even witnessed members of separate species rescuing fellow animals, as a fascinating video where an elephant saves a buffalo from lions details.
 Poor lions, they just can't catch an easy meal, eh?

-If forced to defend your life, which animals would you least like to face?
+If forced to defend your life, which animals would you prefer to face?

 Despite the unsophisticated and often-bumpy footage, Kruger went viral after being posted in 2007, bringing unexpected fame to videographer David Budzinski, and earning the "Best Eyewitness Video" in the annual YouTube awards.
 Time Magazine featured an article about the spectacle and National Geographic aired a corresponding documentary on their channel.
 Clearly, despite some grainy moments, few videos depict the savagery and drama of the savannas like Kruger.